vskrip/bha_design/README.md

-## UI & UX Design for BHA Manager Application
+## UI & UX Design for BHA Application
 ### Description
+Design of UI and UX for BHA application.